Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Results

 Above, $d\gssS$ is the anisotropic Gaussian measure given by \eqref{dgSig}, and $\Zmod$ is a modified partition function that can be calculated explicitly in terms of $\Zpart$ if desired.
 The variables $\xv$ and $\yv$ are simply dummy integration variables, and we choose to write \eqref{LinGibbs2} in terms of $\yv$ to distinguish the notation for the random variables that will be introduced soon.

-Now, the argument of the exponential in \eqref{LinGibbs2} is no longer non-negative over $\RR^{2\Lambda}$.
-In particular, it can grow large in the far-field, which is problematic for bounding the integrand.
+Now, the argument of the exponential in \eqref{LinGibbs2} is no longer non-positive over $\RR^{2\Lambda}$.
+In particular, it can grow arbitrarily large in the far-field, $\vnorm{\yv} \gg 1$, which is problematic for bounding the integrand.
 However, on the truncated domain, $\vnorm{\yv} < R$, the argument can be bounded as follows

 Additionally, the normalization constant $\Zmod^{-1} \le \exp(\itp)$ can be bounded by the exact same reasoning as before, owing to the fact that $d \gssS$ is a probability measure.
 These results give the overall bound on the integrand in \eqref{LinGibbs2}